Hepatitis B

 Treatment

-There is no cure for hepatitis B, but antiviral medications and other therapies can manage the disease, suppress the virus and reduce the risk of liver damage.
+There is no cure for hepatitis B, but there are treatments available that can help manage the symptoms and slow the progression of the disease.
+Treatment options may include antiviral medications, which can help suppress the virus and reduce the risk of liver damage.

 Prevention